ben-che/hw-coding-challenge-backend/README.md

 a success message and a new file called `reportcards.txt`

 ### Some nice to knows
-- Instead of throwing errors and stoping the code when something fails a test, I console log a warning instead
+- Instead of throwing errors and stopping the code when a course's weight does not sum to 100%, I just console log a warning
+- If a student is not enrolled in a course, that course will not show up on their report card, as opposed to me throwing an error
 - The output file is generated in the root directory of the project, as reportcards.txt
 - Let me know if you have any questions / problems, I can be contacted through: